ofenrohr/ksquares/src/alphaDots/README.md

 * Afterwards, the corresponding output data (i.e. the next move) is calculated by AlphaZero MCTS, which uses a configurable neural network.
 If the dataset generator is configured without MCTS, KSquare's Hard AI will be used instead.
-* Finally, the game is played to its end by KSquare's Hard AI, so that the game's value can be calculated.
+* (no MCTS) Finally, the game is played to its end by KSquare's Hard AI, so that the game's value can be calculated.
+* (with MCTS) The value is taken from the selected child in the Monte-Carlo tree.

 In summary the Stage Four dataset generator uses AlphaZero MCTS for exactly one move to minimize computational cost while still providing means to improve upon